Relay Breakout Board Assembly Guide

 2. Contact Switching

-• Each relay has one set of contacts:
+• Each relay has one set of isolated contacts:

-• COM → connected to the device’s COM (ground) pin
+• COM → fused connection to the user’s device COM input

 3. Common Power Rails

-• Output Line n drives MOSFET n → energizes Relay n coil → switches Device n COM to ground.
+• Output Line n drives MOSFET n → pulses Coil n → Relay n toggles → switches Device n COM between NO and NC.

 Typical Usage Example

-• Set Output Line 1 to HIGH → MOSFET 1 conducts → Relay 1 coil energized → COM₁–NO₁ closes → Device 1 COM grounded → device powers.
+• Output Line 1 pulses HIGH → MOSFET 1 conducts → Relay 1 coil energized → COM₁–NO₁ closes → Device 1 COM connected to layout bus.

-• Repeat the same process on Output Lines 2–4 for Devices 2–4 independently.
+• Repeat the same process independently on Output Lines 2–4.

 Connections